zydou/arti/crates/tor-error/README.md

 # tor-error

-`tor-error` -- Support for error handling in Tor and Arti
+Support for error handling in Tor and Arti

 Primarily, this crate provides the [`ErrorKind`] enum, and associated [`HasKind`] trait.